 For the past half-century, Sidney Lumet has been modern American cinema’s master of fine-grained mise-en-scène.
 His sense of life being lived, particularly in big cities, is often unerring, and thus, his touch has always been at its surest in urban dramas and noir films.
 His recent career Oscar and the ensuing tide of reevaluation has brought him to the brink of the recognition he deserves, but he’s still patronised to a surprising degree.
 Perhaps it’s the fact that Lumet insisted on having an old Hollywood hand’s type of career, taking on diverse projects for the sheer hell of it, and working steadily through creative barren patches, that’s diluted his appreciation.
 He is also, to a certain extent, a filmmaker at odds with much of the popular conception of great directors.
 He’s rarely flamboyant, technically showy, or self-important.
-He generally uses only the bare minimum of shots he needs to explain a point, and if something can be done in one long take, he’ll shoot it.
+He generally uses only the bare minimum of shots he needs to explain a point, and if something can be done in one long take, he’ll shoot it that way.

 Lumet began as an expert adaptor of stage works, and yet he grew swiftly out of theatrical transcription.
 His movies are distinguished by their lean, actor-centric, matter-of-fact sensibility, and yet they’re always slightly more stylised than you think, with his imaginative use of lenses to emphasise altering perspectives, used most showily in films like Murder on the Orient Express (1975).
 In this tendency to ever so slightly magnify the ordinary, Lumet achieves something very much like classic American naturalism as defined by Twain, Norris, and Crane.
 In terms of modern cinema, Lumet is closer not to high-style contemporaries like Kubrick and Frankenheimer, but to Ken Loach and British-style realists.